turingschool/backend-curriculum-site/module3/projects/rails_engine/evaluation.md

 ### Endpoints

+First,

-Run the spec harness in Rails Driver against your partner's app.
-Look through their code as well.
+* Run the spec harness in Rails Driver against your partner's app
+* Look through the code

 Then, answer the following questions: